jswope00/flex-grader/README.md

 Enabling in Studio
 ------------------

-You can enable the Drag and Drop XBlock in studio through the advanced settings.
+You can enable the flex-grader XBlock in studio through the advanced settings.

 1. From the main page of a specific course, navigate to `Settings ->